Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Results and model comparisons

 The results obtained at forward rapidity for muons from heavy-flavour hadron decays at $\sNN$~$=$~$5.02$~TeV complement those obtained at midrapidity for the electrons from heavy-flavour hadron decays~\cite{Acharya:2019mom} by the ALICE collaboration as well as the prompt D-meson~\cite{Acharya:2018hre,Sirunyan:2017xss} and beauty measurements via $\Bpm$ mesons~\cite{Sirunyan:2018ktu}, non-prompt $\Dzero$~\cite{Sirunyan:2018ktu} and \jpsi{}~\cite{Sirunyan:2017isk} by the ALICE and CMS collaborations.
 The measured $\RAA$ of muons from heavy-flavour hadron decays for $\pT > 8$~\GeVc is compatible with that obtained for beauty ($\Dzero$ and \jpsi{} from beauty hadrons, $\Bpm$) for $\pT^{\rm hadron} > 10$~\GeVc~\cite{Sirunyan:2017isk,Sirunyan:2018ktu} within uncertainties, although in a different kinematic region (different $\pT$ and $y$ intervals).

 A comparison of the $\RAA$ of muons from heavy-flavour hadron decays in the $10\%$ most central Pb--Pb collisions at $\sNN$~$=$~$2.76$ and $5.02$~\TeV is presented in Fig.~\ref{Fig:RAAComp}.
 The comparison illustrates the improvement of the precision of the measurement at \fivenn with respect to that at \twosevensixnn.
 The total systematic uncertainty on the $\RAA$ at \fivenn is reduced by a factor of about $3$ to $6$, depending on $\pT$, compared to the same measurement at \twosevensixnn using the $2011$ data sample.
 The reasons for such an improvement are twofold.
 The detector conditions were more stable during the \fivenn than the \twosevensixnn data taking campaign and therefore better described in the simulations.
 Moreover, as the pp data at \five were collected just a few days before the Pb--Pb run at \fivenn, the detector conditions were comparable and the systematic uncertainty on alignment and resolution between the two systems partially cancel when computing $\RAA$, as discussed in section~\ref{sec:ana}.
-The precision of the present measurement at \twosevensixnn increased by a factor $1.1$--$1.6$ compared to the published results at the same centre-of-mass energy~\cite{Abelev:2012qh}, mainly due to a better understanding of the detector response and a new data-driven strategy for the estimation of the contribution of muons from primary light-hadron decays.
+The present measurement at \twosevensixnn is in agreement with the published results obtained at the same centre-of-mass energy in a smaller $\pT$ interval ($4 < \pT < 10$~GeV/$c$) with larger uncertainties~\cite{Abelev:2012qh}.
+The precision is increased by a factor $1.1$--$1.6$, mainly due to a better understanding of the detector response and a new data-driven strategy for the estimation of the contribution of muons from primary light-hadron decays.
 The comparison between the results obtained at the two centre-of-mass energies indicates that the suppression of heavy quarks at \fivenn is similar to that at \twosevensixnn, as already observed in the midrapidity region for electrons from heavy-flavour hadron decays~\cite{Acharya:2018upq, Acharya:2019mom} and prompt D mesons~\cite{Acharya:2018hre}.
 This similarity between the $\RAA$ measurements at the two energies may result from the interplay of the following two effects as discussed in~\cite{Djordjevic:2015hra}: a flattening of the $\pT$ spectra of charm and beauty quarks with increasing collision energy, and a medium temperature estimated to be higher by about $7\%$ at \fivenn than at $2.76$~\TeV.
 The former would decrease the heavy-quark suppression (increase the $\RAA$) by about $5\%$ if the medium temperature remains unchanged, while the latter would increase the suppression (decrease the $\RAA$) by about $10\%$ ($5\%$) for charm (beauty) quarks.